lavanet/lava/x/pairing/README.md

 Stake entries' storage is managed by the epochstorage module.
 For more details, see its README.

+Providers `DelegateTotal` is the delegators delegations part for this chain and is calculated by as follows: `total_provider_delegations` * `stake` / `total_stake`

+when:

+`stake` is the providers stake on a specific chain

+`total_stake` is the total stake of the provider across all chains

+`total_provider_delegations` is the total delegations for the provider

 #### Unstake

 A provider can unstake and retrieve their coins.
 When a provider unstakes, they are removed from the pairing list starting from the next epoch.
 After a specified number of blocks called `UnstakeHoldBlocks` (a parameter of the epochstorage module), the provider is eligible to receive their coins back.